multiversx/mx-exchange-docs/docs/faq.md

 Farming - Also referred to as “yield farming”, the term refers to earning rewards for depositing LP tokens in their respective farms.

-## What is Locked MEX (LKMEX)?

-You can earn double APR on MEX farms if you choose to lock your rewards.
-When doing so, you will earn LKMEX token rewards.

-LKMEX tokens always have the same value as MEX, but a different utility.

-Utility:

-- Staking LKMEX in the MEX Staking Farm for rewards
-- Add liquidity to MEX pools\*

-\*The deposited LKMEX are locked in a special smart contract that deposits the equivalent amount of unlocked MEX on the user’s behalf.
-The unlocked MEX comes from a dedicated MEX Liquidity Reserve.

-**Each month (every 30 epochs) a new Locked MEX (LKMEX) is created that will start to be unlocked after 1 year (12 x 30 epochs) - 16.66% per month (30 epochs) for the next 6 months.**

-This means there are multiple Locked MEX tokens, each with different unlock schedules.
-There can be Locked MEX #10 which unlocks in October 2022, and Locked MEX 11 which unlocks in November 2022.
-Locked MEX #10 and Locked MEX #11 will always have the same value as the spot value of MEX, but they will be gradually unlocked according to a different schedule.

-To keep things simple, these tokens are periodically merged, without affecting the unlock schedule or amounts.

-## What is the LKMEX time lock mechanism and unlock schedule?

-The Maiar Exchange chronology begins on the day of its deployment.
-That is day 1 and all lock mechanisms evolve around this date.

-This means the LKMEX time lock mechanism begins on the day of the Maiar Exchange deployment.

-The Elrond blockchain chronology revolves around epochs of 24 hours.
-1 month is thus considered to be 30 epochs.
-1 month is 30 epochs.
-1 year is 12 x 30 = 360 epochs.

-The LKMEX lock mechanism starts as soon as they become available, so before they are claimed.

-For LKMEX distributed to EGLD holders during the pre-launch snapshot periods, the unlock schedule is as follows:

-- 10% unlocked at launch, 15% unlocked every 30 epochs after 1 year

-For LKMEX earned as “locked rewards”:

-- The first 16.66% are unlocked after 390 epochs, 16.66% unlocked every 30 epochs after that

-To reduce complexity, LKMEX tokens issued over the course of one month will have the same unlock schedule.

-- For example, assuming the Exchange is deployed on the 01 of the month:

-LKMEX tokens issued on 01 March, 13 March and 27 March, will all be locked with 01 March as the starting schedule.

-## How are Locked MEX tokens merged?

-Over time, Maiar Exchange users will accumulate multiple different LKMEX tokens, one for each month.
-To make things easier for them, the Exchange will periodically and automatically consolidate these tokens, without changing their unlock schedule.

-This has the benefit of allowing users to manage their LKMEX easier and with less gas cost.

-For example, instead of 10 different tokens, each with 10 different unlock schedules, you get 1 token, with 10 different unlock schedules.
-The unlock schedules remain the same and unlocked MEX will be released towards the user as planned.

 ## How many MEX tokens are there?

 The MEX supply for Year 1 after launch will be 7,531,200,000 MEX tokens.
 The MEX token has an issuance mechanism that is designed to accelerate the Maiar Exchange adoption.
 It is countered by a MEX burning mechanism: 0.05% of all fees are swapped to MEX and then burned.
 This will lead to MEX becoming deflationary as its adoption broadens.